protocol/launchpad/docs/about-launchpad.md

 * How to use Github for source control, including making PRs & suggestions
 * How to navigate and troubleshoot an operating system and install dependencies
-* A good level of knowledge in a programming language(s)
 * Experience with the basic software engineering design lifecycle
 * Experience implementing and testing software projects
+* The ability to write  and program in programming languages (technical participants)

 ### ⚖️ Launchpad Principles